drop-stones/slides/virtual_machines/ch2.md

 ### 2.4.2 Threaded Interpretation

-**Hybrid method of the decode-and-dispatch and threaded methods** is suitable for CISC ISA.
+**Hybrid method of the decode-and-dispatch and threaded methods** is suitable for interpretation of CISC ISA.

 ##### Review: Threaded Interpretation
 Threaded interpreter delete branch instructions by